vert-x/mod-lang-php/README.md

 including HTTP requests and response, async files, WebSockets, etc.

-A naive way to do this would be to directly take the data that's been read and immediately write it to the NetSocket, for example:
+A naive way to do this would be to directly take the data that's been read and immediately write it to the `NetSocket`, for example:

 ```php
 $server = Vertx::createNetServer();